Jyotirmoy-Goswami/pseudo-spectral-crash-course/README.md

 And, and, and...

-Here you can find, how I am cheating you guys everyday.:wink: [And hopefully, in the next lecture also](https://www.youtube.com/watch?v=EOYJc2Vuju0&index=54&list=PL04QVxpjcnjhcA2iryoRvU86o939OrZSo&hd=1):shushing_face:
+Here you can find, how I am cheating you in every lecture.:wink: [And hopefully, in the next lecture also](https://www.youtube.com/watch?v=EOYJc2Vuju0&index=54&list=PL04QVxpjcnjhcA2iryoRvU86o939OrZSo&hd=1):shushing_face:

 Lastly, kudos to all of you, for your immense patience in my lousy discussions.
 Each of you really deserve at-least one candy!:yum: